The Carbon Footprint Of An Apple iPhone 11

 Share:

-Starting with the iPhone 11 cell phone, Apple heavily shifted its focus on making an energy-efficient product.
-Which means renewable materials and/or renewable energy are now being used in the manufacturing process.
-By doing so, Apple has made a substantial progress in decreasing its negative impact on climate change.
+Starting with the iPhone 11, Apple heavily shifted its focus on making an energy-efficient product.
+This means that renewable materials and/or renewable energy are now being used in the manufacturing process.
+By doing so, Apple has made substantial progress in decreasing its negative impact on climate change.

-To identify and implement opportunities to drive down product greenhouse gas emission, Apple introduced a life cycle assessment method (LCA).
-This method is developed to record and analyze the impact of their production on the environment.
+To identify and implement opportunities to drive down product greenhouse gas emissions, Apple introduced a life cycle assessment method (LCA).
+This method was developed to record and analyze the environmental impact of production.

 How An iPhone 11 is Made?

 According to Apple, iPhone 11 is their first smartphone made with 100% recycled rare minerals.
 One of the reasons why people around the world love iPhones so much is because they are made with high quality components.
 Without compromising the quality, Apple reports a 100% reuse of tin in solder of the iPhone 11 logic board.
-Plus, 100% recycled rare earth minerals are used in the tactic engine production.
+Plus, the tactic engine production uses 100% recycled rare earth minerals.

 Besides, all final iPhone 11 assembly suppliers pledge to use 100% sustainable energy usage involving all and any Apple production.
 Which means the iPhone 11 might have become the first energy-efficient smartphone.
 Just how efficient is it?
 It consumes exactly 40% less energy than the Department of Energy suggests it should be used for battery charging systems.